Serious about learning Italian?

 Paul Pimsleur knew how important participation is in the process of language learning.
 Usually, when people learn with Spaced Repetition System they do it for memorization.
 In other words, just listening or reading at spaced intervals.

 However, Pimsleur products pressure you to recall and participate in actual exchange.
 So instead of playing a word to get you to remember it, the audio series asks you how to say something or to respond to a native speaker.
-The beautiful thing about this is that it never allows you to become a passive listener.
+The beautiful thing about this is that it never allows you to become a passive listener but prompts you to speak.
+It’s slow place make it one of the best choices for total beginners.

 You’re actively involved in what you’re listening to and the presenter of the series keeps you on your toes because you need to respond at various intervals.
 This active recollection is powerful at getting you to recall and use the language just as you would often have to do in real life situations.

 Glossika is an audio course just like Ripeti Con Me.
-In fact, Ripeti Con Me is an improved version of Glossika audio course for the Italian language.
+In fact, Ripeti Con Me is an improved version of Glossika for the Italian language.

 Glossika builds your speaking confidence at a rapid pace, gets you used to a native voice and challenges you throughout.